Bango1999/S3/README.md

 2) from a terminal, git clone https://github.com/Bango1999/S3.git

-3a) If Windows, go to the project folder you just cloned in file explorer and run the file Update_S3.bat<br/>
+3) a) If Windows, go to the project folder you just cloned in file explorer and run the file Update_S3.bat<br/>
-3b) If not Windows, stay inside the terminal and run 'npm update'
+3) b) If not Windows, stay inside the terminal and run 'npm update'

 4) Edit config.js in a text editor.<br />
    At the top of the file, you will see a bunch of 'const' variables.<br />
    Set them according to your personal server/setup.
 Defaults should mostly be fine.

-5a) If Windows, run the file S3_Debug.bat<br />
+5) a) If Windows, run the file S3_Debug.bat<br />
-5b) If not Windows, test by running 'node server.js -v' in the cmd prompt window<br />
+5) b) If not Windows, test by running 'node server.js -v' in the cmd prompt window<br />
     By default it will run once a minute, so be patient while you wait for it to log its first attempt.<br />
     When you start seeing logs, use them to troubleshoot or confirm everything is working.<br/>
     ctrl + c to terminate the node application running in the cmd window.